bmarieay/yelp-camp/ReadMe.md

 - API_KEY=[value]
 - OWNER_ID=[value]
 6. Open a new terminal and type `mongod`.
 The project will not start until this is opened ⚠️
-7. On the previous terminal, type
+7. Now to seeds your database, on the previous terminal, type `node seeds/index.js`.
+(After getting a response of done on your terminal, wait for 3-8 seconds to let all the campgrounds' images get uploaded to cloudinary).
+8. Hit CTRL+C to exit the current process.
-   `node app.js` or `nodemon app.js` (*recommended*)
+9. Then type `node app.js` or `nodemon app.js` (*recommended*)
-8. Once you see "Database connected", go to your preferred browser, then go to *localhost:3000*
+10. Once you see "Database connected", go to your preferred browser, then go to *localhost:3000*